 DNA replication is also not sufficient for explaining cellular heredity, since cellular heredity depends on support from epigenetic nuclear and cytoplasmatic inheritance mechanisms that maintain proper gene regulation.
 This point has been made during the historical debates about cytoplasmatic inheritance (Nanney 1958; Sapp 1987).
 Moreover, cellular epigenetic inheritance is essential for cell differentiation in multi-cellular organisms, which involves the establishment of lineages of cells that produce tissue specific phenotypes that are not due to differences in DNA sequence.
 Differentiated cells inherit their tissue-specificity, which they usually do not alter throughout their life-cycle.
 This means that in addition to its role in cellular heredity, cellular epigenetic inheritance is essential for the multi-generation reconstruction of phenotypes of multi-cellular organisms, regardless of any direct role transgenerational epigenetic inheritance plays in the transmission of characters from parent to offspring above the cellular level, though such effects are also well known (Jablonka & Raz 2009).

 James Griesemer has proposed the reproducer as a fundamental notion for thinking about reproduction in evolution.
 A reproducer is an entity that multiplies with material overlap between parent and offspring, transferring mechanisms conferring the capacity to develop the capacity to reproduce (Griesemer 2000a, p.
-S361, 2000b, 2000c, see also entry: Replication sec.
-7).
+S361, 2000b, 2000c, see also the entry on replication Section 7).
 By definition, being a reproducer is a property applicable to systems that have developmental capacities.
 In contrast with traditional accounts of natural selection that focus on heredity, Griesemer's analysis of reproduction processes attempts to integrate heredity and development in a single conceptual scheme.
 Godfrey-Smith has argued that both requirements emphasized by Griesemer — material overlap between generations, and the capacity to develop — are too strong, and are not required for a formal account of evolution via natural selection per se (Godfrey-Smith 2009, pp. 83-84).

 Based on the reproducer concept, Griesemer has proposed an analysis of modes of multiplication in which reproduction, inheritance, and replication are special cases of multiplication processes (Griesemer 2000a, p.
 S360, 2000c).
 According to this classification, inheritance processes are reproduction processes in which there are evolved mechanisms for producing hereditary relations in development.
 Replication processes in turn are inheritance processes with evolved coding mechanisms.
 Thus, replication (which is contrasted by Griesemer with mere copying) is a special case of inheritance, itself a special cases of biological reproduction.
 Genetic inheritance is a replication process and as such it involves coding mechanisms.
 Since genes do not constitute mechanisms of development in their own right, but are pieces of mechanisms, Griesemer argues that they cannot have the privileged explanatory role often accorded to them (Griesemer 2000a, p.
 364).
 According to Griesemer's classification, epigenetic inheritance processes can be classified as inheritance processes which are not replication processes (Griesemer 2000c, p.
 250).